MJPhillip/jekyll-docs/pages/programming-foundations/prog_found_loops.md

 folder: prog_found
 ---

 `Loops` are used to do the same thing over and over again.
+We can use them with arrays.

 If we wanted to console log a number value from 1 to 3, we could do something like this: